 The MCE proposal recognises that the process of region change will generally require more time than considering a standard Rule change proposal.
-However it also notes the need for timeframes to be specified in the process for region change draft Rule.
+However it also notes the need for timeframes to be specified in the Rules as made.
 It proposes 180 business days from "Notice of Proposed Region Boundary Change" to publication of a final region determination, compared to 110 business days at present for a standard Rule change process.